mercadona/rele/docs/settings.rst

 **Optional**

-Dictionary with two keys: `minimum_backoff` and `maximum_backoff`, that specifies in seconds how Pub/Sub retries message delivery for all the subscriptions.
+A RetryPolicy object which must be instantiated with `minimum_backoff` and `maximum_backoff`, that specifies in seconds how Pub/Sub retries message delivery for all the subscriptions.

 If not set, the default retry policy is applied, meaning a minimum backoff of 10 seconds and a maximum backoff of 60 seconds.
 This generally implies that messages will be retried as soon as possible for healthy subscribers.